K9YK/frTune-28/README.md

 Download latest release:
  - Windows:   https://github.com/K9YK/frTune-28/releases/download/v2.2.1-Windows/frTune-28.Setup.v2.2.1.-.Windows.exe

+Suggestion:  You can just leave frTune-28 running all the time on your PC (minimized).
+It will automatically connect and transparently control tuning whenever you have SmartSDR running.

 Settings:
  - Station Name: This is the name of the station instance that you want your RC-28 to work with.
 Your station name is displayed at the bottom middle of your SmartSDR window.
  - Radio: If your FlexRadio is on the same subnet as your computer running SmartSDR, your radio should appear in the drop-down (uses Flex Discovery).
 You also have the option to manually specify the IP address of your radio.